pablo-aja-macaya/ARVIA/README.md

 ## Input

 ARVIA takes **single-end/paired-end reads (long or short)** and/or an **assembly** for each sample given.
 Single-end reads will be considered long reads such as PacBio or Oxford Nanopore Technologies (ONT).
 It needs at least one of the two types of files, with a maximum of 1 assembly and 2 reads files per sample.
+It can also take one annotated genome `.gbk` file per sample for `--one_to_one` comparisons, using each `.gbk` as reference for variant calling.

 > [!IMPORTANT]
 > Selected **pipeline depends on user input**.
 Every part is available for each input type except the detection of truncated genes caused by big reordenations, acquired resistance genes and MLST identification, which require an assembly.
 It is **recommended to provide reads and an assembly** for a more in-depth analysis!
 >
-> ARVIA gives an idea of coverage/depth of each gene, but additional quality control of your samples with CheckM/CheckM2 is highly recommended, as they will tell you how complete/contaminated your genome is.
+> ARVIA gives an idea of coverage/depth of each gene, but **additional quality control of reads or of your assemblies with CheckM/CheckM2 is highly recommended**, as they will tell you how complete/contaminated your genome is.

 ### Input YAML convention

-In order to use `--input_yaml` generate a YAML file with the following structure, where keys are unique sample_ids, containing one or two lists named `reads` and `assembly` with their corresponding files (path can be relative from where ARVIA is executed):
+In order to use `--input_yaml` generate a YAML file with the following structure, where keys are unique sample_ids, containing at least one list named `reads` or `assembly` and an optional list named `gbk` (if you want to use `--one_to_one`) with their corresponding files (path can be relative from where ARVIA is executed):

 ```yaml
 # -- Input template --